chimohe/DJIA-Token-2nd-Edition/README.md

 Contact

-For inquiries or support, email support@djia-token.com or visit our GitHub Repository.
+For inquiries or support, email chimohe@gmail.com

 Let me know if you need any adjustments or additional sections!